 The Brooklyn Poetry Slam is excited to announce the return of its monthly programming following COVID-19.
 Beginning on January 26, 2021, co-founders Mahogany L. Browne and Jive Poetic will curate a monthly series of virtual writing workshops and poetry showcases.
 These literary events will feature some of the world’s more renowned writers and facilitators.
 These sessions will encourage poets and audience members to speak out and be heard during this current health crisis.

 Please join this vibrant online community as it relaunches this winter.
-Stay tuned for more details on this event.
+This event has a limited capacity and is first come, first served.

 ABOUT THE ARTISTS: